"Oh, life is a glorious

 ------ (I've forsaken most of my usual goals.)

 Our friend sees all this as positive.
 It makes him feel happy and more productive, and relieves his dejection and loneliness.
-But what if most of those pleasant effects result from his success at suppressing his thoughts about what she actually says:
+But what if most of those pleasant effects were caused by attempts to defend him from thinking about what his girlfriend says:

 We are equally apt to deceive ourselves, not only in our personal lives but also when dealing with abstract ideas.
-There, too, we often close our eyes to conflicts and clashes between our beliefs.
+There, too, we frequently find ways to keep inconsistent or discordant beliefs.
 Listen to Richard Feynman’s words:

 “That was the beginning and the idea seemed so obvious to me that I fell deeply in love with it.
 And, like falling in love with a woman, it is only possible if you don't know too much about her, so you cannot see her faults.
 The faults will become apparent later, but after the love is strong enough to hold you to her.
 So, I was held to this theory, in spite of all the difficulties, by my youthful enthusiasm.”— 1966 Nobel Prize lecture.

 What does a lover actually love?
-That should be the person to whom you’re attached—but if your pleasure mainly results from suppressing your other questions and doubts, then you’re only in love with Love itself.
+That word ought to cover the one you adore—but if your goal is just to extend the pleasure that comes when doubts get suppressed, then you’re only in love with Love itself.

 ∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞

-Indeed, once those short-lived atrtractions fade, they sometimes go on to be replaced by more enduring relationships, in which we exchange our own interests for those of the persons to whom we’re attached:
+Indeed, once those short-lived attractions fade, they sometimes go on to be replaced by more enduring relationships, in which we exchange our own interests for those of the persons to whom we’re attached:

 Love, n.
 That disposition or state of feeling with regard to a person which (arising from recognition of attractive qualities, from instincts of natural relationship, or from sympathy) manifests itself in solicitude for the welfare of the object, and usually also in delight in his or her presence and desire for his or her approval; warm affection, attachment. —Oxford English Dictionary

-Yet even that larger conception of love is too constricted to cover enough, because Love is a kind of suitcase-like word, which includes other kinds of attachments like these:
+Yet even this conception of love is too narrow to cover enough, because Love is a kind of suitcase-like word, which includes other kinds of attachments like these:

 The love of a parent for a child.